Best Time of Day to Run in Summer: Read the Dew Point, Not the Thermometer

 | Easy run | Pick the safest, lowest-stress window |

-| Workout or long run | Be stricter — high dew point + sun = sauna |
+| Workout or long run | Be stricter; high dew point + sun = sauna |

 | Oppressive conditions | Move quality sessions indoors or reschedule |

-What to do when both morning and evening are bad
+When both morning and evening are bad

 | Strategy | Why it works |